ROCm-DS/hipDF/docs/install/INSTALL.md

 ### Installation into Conda Environment (optional)

 Although not required, the following instructions recommend installing hipDF into a virtual Python conda environment.
-You can use Miniconda [^miniconda] to create and activate a minimal conda environment with preinstalled Python 3.10 as follows:
+You can use Miniconda [^miniconda], e.g., to create and activate a minimal conda environment with preinstalled Python 3.10 as follows:

 ```bash
 conda create --name hipdf python=3.10